Pullman Company: Company town

 In charge of the company town was the town agent who was responsible for all services and businesses including street and building maintenance, gas and water works, fire protection, the hotel, sewage farm, and the nursery and greenhouse.
 Reporting to the town agent were nine department heads and approximately 300 men.
-With the exception of the school board there were no elections.
-All officials were selected by Pullman.
+There were no elections except for the school board, as all officials were selected by Pullman.

 After its completion, the Pullman company town attracted national attention.
 Many critics praised Pullman's concept and planning.
 One newspaper article titled "The Arcadian City: Pullman, the Ideal City of the World" praised the town as "the youngest and most perfect city in the world, Pullman; beautiful in every belonging."
 In February 1885, Harper's Monthly published and article by Richard T. Ely entitled "Pullman: A Social Study".
 Though the article offered praise for creating an elevated environment for its workers, it criticized the all-encompassing influence of the company ultimately concluding that "Pullman is un-American" and "benevolent, well-wishing feudalism."

 During the Panic of 1893, Pullman closed his manufacturing plant in Detroit to move all manufacturing to Pullman.
 Due to the soft economic conditions of this period, the Pullman Co. reduced wages and laid off employees.
 Though wages were reduced, residential utility rates and rents remained unchanged.
 On May 11, 1894, the employees of the Pullman Co. walked off the job initiating the Pullman Strike.
 Thirty people were killed as a result of the strikes and sabotage.
-At the conclusion of the strike, perhaps due to a loss of pride, Pullman's company town was never the same.
+The loss of pride after the strike stayed with the town long afterward.

 In February 1904, the Pullman Company was given a court order to sell the company town but delayed compliance until 1907.
 Today, Pullman is a Chicago neighborhood, and a historical landmark district on the state, National Historic Landmark and National Register of Historic Places lists.

 In 2014, the National Park Service initially considered the concept of turning Pullman into a new, urban National Park.

 On February 19, 2015, Pullman's company town was established as a National Monument by President Barack Obama.

 Other Pullman sites

 The Pullman Company operated several facilities in other areas of the US.
 One of these was the Pullman Shops in Richmond, California, which was linked to the mainline tracks of both the Southern Pacific and the Santa Fe, servicing their passenger equipment from throughout the Western US.
-The main building of the Richmond Pullman Shops still exists, as does the thoroughfare it's located on: Pullman Avenue.
+The main building of the Richmond Pullman Shops still exists, as does the thoroughfare it is located on: Pullman Avenue.
+Another site was Pullman Car & Manufacturing Corp. of Bessemer, Alabama, incorporated on January 15, 1929.